Dark-minds26/PathFinder/README.md

 <div align="center">

 # ⚠️ LIVE LINK UPDATED ⚠️

-### This project was submitted for the hackathon with the link below.
 ### Our original live demo link changed due to a Mistral API key issue — please use the updated link for testing/judging.

 ## 🔗 [**LAUNCH LIVE DEMO →**](https://superb-motivation-production-de61.up.railway.app/)